 VII.
-Board Committee Charters
+Board Committees

-Benefits Committee:
+1. Benefits Committee:

 The Benefits Committee is responsible for the periodic review of the benefits offered by the Cincinnati Retirement System and funded by the 115 Trust and for making recommendations to the City Manager and City Council for any changes.
+The Benefits Committee shall consist of no fewer than three members of the Retirement Board appointed by the Chair of the Board.
 In making appointments, the Chair of the Board will ensure representation from each category of trustee: one Mayoral Appointed Trustee, one Active Employee Trustee and one Retiree Trustee.